mainmatter/mainmatter.com/src/posts/2023-12-11-rust-adoption-playbook-for-ctos-and-engineering-managers.md

 that Rust is good technology to bet on.
 How do turn that bet into a success?

 This article is our attempt at filling that gap.
-In particular, we'll focus on:
+We'll focus on:

-- How to build a team for your first Rust project: should you hire?
-How do you upskill your existing team?
+- How to build a team for your first Rust project
 - How to scale up your team once you have a successful Rust project under your belt

 ## Building a team for your first Rust project